-Winter Training: How to Make February Work for You
+How to Make Early Season Training Work for You

-It’s February and for most of us the days are still short, the temperatures still cold and our normal training routes are often frozen.
+It’s early season and for most of us the days are still short, the temperatures still cold and our normal training routes are often frozen.
 No matter how dedicated a cyclist you might be and no matter how much you are able to “harden up” against the cold weather, this is the month where many of us find ourselves unable to train outdoors consistently.
 But that does not mean we have to make it the month in which we lose fitness.
-To the contrary, with the correct approach and a positive mindset, February can actually be a month in which we make positive gains on our goals for next season.
+To the contrary, with the correct approach and a positive mindset, pre-season can actually be a time where we make positive gains on our goals for the upcoming season.

 To that goal, Donahue and other coaches agree that there is a lot of benefit to be gained from indoor sessions on rollers or stationary trainers.
 Donahue explains that “doing volume inside is okay for the riders who are very goal oriented and may have been in the sport for a shorter time.”
 As he explains, some newer riders might simply need more hours on the trainer to build an effective base for the upcoming season.
 More experienced riders, however, don’t always require such a volume-oriented approach and might risk burning out mentally right at the start of the season if they spend too much time on rollers.
 To avoid this, Donahue generally recommends striking a good balance by spending time in what he loosely refers to as a “tempo” zone, which ranges from 75-90% of a rider’s threshold power or 80-90% of threshold heart rate.
 Through efficient training, riders give preference to quality over quantity and will still be excited for more intensity when race season finally gets started.